samirkape/awesome-go-bot/README.md

 ### Sync

-To make sure we are up to date with the new packages and star counts, [another lamda service](https://github.com/samirkape/awesome-go-sync) \
+To make sure we are up to date with the new packages and star counts, [another lambda service](https://github.com/samirkape/awesome-go-sync) \
 is running once every day to synchronise https://awesome-go.com and star counts.

 ### Stack